-I'm a Senior Financial Analyst at PNC Financial Services with a passion for using data to drive strategic decisions.
+I'm a Senior Business Analyst at PNC Financial Services with a passion for using data to drive strategic decisions.
 My career at PNC started in 2020 during the bank's first fully virtual internship, where I got hands-on experience with capital reporting and regulatory frameworks like Basel III.

 In 2022, I moved to the Finance Project Management Office, where I managed reporting for a $1.6 billion technology portfolio.
 I built and automated a key dashboard that cut delivery time by two weeks and made the data more reliable.
 As a product owner for a $30 million ERP replacement project, I led coordination across over 100 stakeholders and helped shape the future of our core finance systems.
 Additionally, I led the implementation of an automated $1.8 million Initiative Approval Package (IAP) solution, which is now used by over 1,000 employees to streamline funding requests and strengthen understanding of the Change Methodology Framework Policy (CMFP).